prantlf/bump-version-action/README.md

         bump-files: src/newchanges.v
 ```

-**Attantion**: This action can be used only to update an already published project.
+**Attention**: This action can be used only to update an already published project.
 The first publishing has to happen manually:

 1. Changelog with the first version has to be added, for example, a file `CHANGELOG.md`: